 This is a false analogy.
 Israel was a theocracy, not a dictatorship.
 Classes of people were not being eliminated at whim.
 The context of these battles in the Old Testament relates to purity of worship, not racial hatred.
 Note that the Old Testament does not paint these battles in a positive light, and rightfully so.
 It only records the details of these events, no matter how gruesome.
 The biblical texts present a complex picture, including both military conflict and peaceful coexistence.

 No other nation in history besides Israel had been led directly by God.
 He commanded His people to wage this war.
 Consequently, this cannot simply be applied to justify any genocide committed throughout history.
 A man actually commanded by God to do something should be distinguished from one who is delusional in the belief that He is calling upon him.
-It is not our duty as Christians to kill anyone so that they do not sin later.
-It was a specific judgment by God against a particular group of people.
+It is not our duty as Christians to kill others so that they do not sin later.
+The incident was a specific judgment by God against a particular group of people.
+The Jews were not predisposed with racial hatred as were the Germans during the Nazi era, further distinguishing both contexts.

 Wednesday, February 1, 2023